 Growing up in the age of Instagram is very different to growing up with MySpace.
 When I was 14, the mass panic in the media was size zero models and whether they were giving us eating disorders.

-Nowadays, however, your competition isn’t Emily Ratakowski from a music video or some skinny bitch in Vogue.
-You don’t have to compare yourself with some supermodel who you’re never going to meet because guess what?
+Nowadays, however, your competition isn’t Emily Ratakowski from a music video or some skinny girl in Vogue.
+You don’t have to compare yourself to some supermodel who you’re never going to meet because guess what?
 Now your competition is Lydia from Instagram.
 She isn’t an actress or a model, or even an influencer.
 She’s only got 500 followers but you can bet your last cent that your boyfriend is one of them, and yep, he’s liked her picture and not yours.

 I use Instagram almost exclusively for work.
 If it weren’t for this blog, I wouldn’t even have an Instagram account.
 While I may throw up a selfie every once in a while, 99% of the pictures I post are travel related, and 99% of the accounts I follow are travel accounts.